 Im not sure how its attached to the blade, though my guess would be that its epoxied to the tang in two halves.

 The handle is about 14 long including the pommel ring, so it provides more than enough room for a two-handed grip.
-This is important, since, despite what is said in the official blurb, this sword is quite awkward to use with just one hand, probably due to its POB and handle length.
+This is important, since, despite what is said in the official blurb, this sword is quite awkward to use with just one hand, probably due to its Point of Balance (POB) and handle length.

 Since the blade was shipped with a sharp edge, I was able to do some cutting with it right from the start.
 I should note that the factory edge is sharp enough to easily cut with, but it isn't razor sharp...